levancie/spotify-popularity/README.md

 Overall, I chose the gradient boosting classifier as the best model overall.
 Like the other ensemble model (random forest), the gradient boosting classifier yielded strong f1 scores.
 But what set it apart from the random forest were the lesser degree of overfit to the training data, and especially the drastically shorter prediction times.

-###### This is a capstone project for [Springboard's](https://www.springboard.com/) Data Science Career Track.
+## Credits

 Thank you to Mukesh Mithrakumar for your mentorship, to Blaine Bateman for the many project reviews, and to [Paul Lemere](https://github.com/plamere) for the Spotipy library.

+This is a capstone project for [Springboard's](https://www.springboard.com/) Data Science Career Track.

 Leo Evancie, 2021.